Preparing for the Romans in Britain Workshop homepage

 1 glue spreader per child

-1 small container for PVA glue per pair of children (I will bring my own glue)
+1 small container for PVA glue per pair of children (Do not use school PVA unless it is quite strong, e.g. Brian Clegg.
+I will have my own glue.)

 I will also need a carpet space for the children to sit on (when I show them the artefacts).